Wikia/dfp-query-tool/README.md

 ## Configuration

 Duplicate [auth.sample.ini](./config/auth.sample.ini) file, rename it to remove `.sample`.
-Fill it with Google Ad Manager OAuth2 connection credentials (or ask other team member to use shared, GAM Tableau credentials.
+Fill it with Google Ad Manager OAuth2 connection credentials (by visiting https://console.cloud.google.com/console and running `php ./GetRefreshToken.php` or ask other team member to use shared, GAM Tableau credentials.
 Remember to set `networkCode` to `5441`:

 ```ini
 [AD_MANAGER]